sn0w12/ComfyUIHelper/README.md

 );
 ```

-Use `UiHelper.Severity` to get a list of all usable severities:
+Use `UiHelper.Severity` or `UiHelper.S` to get a list of all usable severities:

 ```js
 SUCCESS: "success",